 While this tour is kid friendly, Princess and Little Man didn’t find it as interesting as the Key West Aquarium.
 I’d recommend this tour for families with older children who can appreciate the historical information being shared and not so much toddlers or kindergarteners.

-Tickets start at $25 per person and kids 12 and under are free.
+Tickets start at $21 per person and kids 3 and under are free.
+There’s a small discount if you purchase the tickets online in advance.

 3. Take a Picture at the Highway 1 Mile Marker Zero Sign (30 minutes)